-And as it was promised here is the tutorial!
-It is super quick to make and is the perfect final touch for Halloween decorations!
+And as it was promised here is the tutorial so you can crochet your own amigurumi zombie finger!
+It is super quick to crochet and is the perfect final touch for your handmade Halloween decorations!

 For zombie finger: